 When I first began writing for publication, my site URL was www.writingontarget.com.
 My tagline was: “On time and on target.”
 Since I write mostly for magazines in the Christian market, I thought I would impress editors with my dependability as a writer.
-However, I did not do any market testing on that tagline.
+However, I did not do any market testing on the tagline.
 One editor told me that he thought it sounded like I ran a writing service for businesses.
 The business-like air of my promotional materials did not say “Christian market” to him.

 About five years ago, I changed my URL to www.emilyakin.com.
 For my Blog4Writers, I chose “Information and Inspiration for Writers.”
 Since then, others have had the same idea and use a similar tagline.
 Is it time for another do-over?
 Maybe it is.
 I’ll get back to you on that.